Resources

 Bereaved Through Suicide a Guide for Northern Ireland Residents

-BOOKLET: A useful guide following the loss of a loved one through Suicide.
+FACTUAL: A useful guide following the loss of a loved one through Suicide.

 Someone Came Before You by Pat Schwiebert

-BOOK: Helps parents tell a child of a family that has suffered a miscarriage or stillbirth.
+NOVEL/STORY: Helps parents tell a child of a family that has suffered a miscarriage or stillbirth.

 Please be Patient: I’m Grieving by Gary Roe